-Cooperative loan scheme construction (Note) and creation of cooperative loan programs
+Cooperative loan scheme construction ^(Note) and creation of cooperative loan programs

-In such various fields as respond to the spread of COVID-19 and support for business start-ups and business revitalization, we focus on creating financing schemes by linkages and collaboration in order to enhance the effectiveness of relationship with regional financial institutions.
-The number of regional financial institutions JFC-Micro has constructed the cooperative loan schemes with amount to 435 institutions as of the end of March 2023.
+As part of our efforts to enhance the effectiveness of cooperation with regional financial institutions, we are engaged in the development of the cooperative loan scheme in various fields such as business start-up and business revitalization.
+The number of regional financial institutions JFC-Micro has constructed the cooperative loan schemes with amount to 434 institutions as of the end of March 2024.